3 Ways to Reimagine Workplace Automation

 When the pandemic struck, the lack of resilience, responsiveness and agility in most business operations was suddenly exposed.
 Operations that relied on the physical workplace ground to a halt, and automation could not be delivered when needed to pick up the slack.

-To gain the resilience, responsiveness and agility that’s needed, we must deliver automation according to 4 clear principles that provide workplace automation while avoiding the potholes that often plague enterprise technology projects.
+To gain the resilience, responsiveness and agility that’s needed, we must deliver automation according to four clear principles that provide workplace automation while avoiding the potholes that often plague enterprise technology projects.

 Prioritize projects that are easy for people to adopt.
 Avoid software coding by busy IT teams and broad re-training programs.
 Prioritize workplace automation that passes the “no code, no training, no disruption” test.

-When confronted with the shock of COVID, organizations responded overnight but still failed to provide business continuity for many workers and types of work.
+When confronted with the shock of COVID-19, organizations responded overnight but still failed to provide business continuity for many workers and types of work.
 To expand the size of the population who can work remotely, and the types of work that can be done remotely, consider adopting new workplace automation, delivered in a new way.
-Click here to ask us the details of how we delivered this for our case study customer, or to talk to us about how we can deliver automation for the future of work at your organization.